 Young people, you have become a revenue stream for people who say they are taking care of your health.
 You've been had! ...
 Me too!

-I have a friend who started having sex with his girlfriend.
+We have a friend who started having sex with his girlfriend.
 He was interested in Christianity.
 He was going to a United Church and started a Bible study.
-He visited my place and I asked how he reconciled his interest in Christianity with his sex life.
+He visited our place and I (Hugh) asked how he reconciled his interest in Christianity with his sex life.
 He said there's nowhere in the Bible where it says not to have sex before marriage.
 He said he searched for it and couldn't find it.
 Then it struck me that he didn't know the meaning of the word "fornication."
-I pulled out a dictionary:
+I (Hugh) pulled out a dictionary: